Enhancing Adversarial Transferability through Block Stretch and Shrink: Experiments

 \subsection{Ablation Experiments}

-We conducted ablation experiments on ResNet-18 with consistent hyperparameter settings and the number of transformations fixed at \( N = 30 \).
-Furthermore, we believe that the performance transferred to ViTs model is more important.
+We analyze the hyperparameters of FRO using ResNet-18 as the source model.
+All ablation experiments follow the same attack settings, with the number of transformed views fixed to \(N=30\) to reduce the variance caused by stochastic transformation sampling.
+After parameter selection, the selected values are fixed for subsequent experiments, while the main comparison follows the unified ensemble size of \(N=21\).

-First, we performed parameter selection to determine the optimal values for the four hyperparameters defined in Section \ref{sec:Block Stretch and Shrink Module}: the minimum boundary distance \(d_b\), the distance between points \(d_p\), the range-to-center ratio \(r\), and the number of segmentation points \(M\).
+\paragraph{Local Scaling Operator.} We first tune the Local Scaling Operator, including the minimum boundary distance \(d_b\), the minimum distance between segmentation points \(d_p\), the range-to-center ratio \(r\), and the number of segmentation points \(M\).
+The results in \cref{fig:pse-sub1,fig:pse-sub2,fig:pse-sub3,fig:pse-sub4} show that \(d_b=35\), \(d_p=40\), \(r=1\), and \(M=2\) provide the best overall transfer performance.
+These values are therefore used as the default Local Scaling parameters.

-We varied the boundary distance \(d_b\) while fixing \(d_p=40\), \(r=1\), and \(M=2\), and based on the average attack success rate on six CNNs and five ViT models, the optimal value was determined as \(d_b=35\), as shown in Figure \ref{fig:pse-sub1}.

-Then, we analyzed the effect of distance between points \(d_p\) with \(d_b=35\), \(r=1\), and \(M=2\), where \(d_p=40\) achieved the best overall transfer performance, as shown in Figure \ref{fig:pse-sub2}.

-Next, we examine the influence of the range-to-center ratio \(r\) while fixing \(d_b=35\), \(d_p=40\), and \(M=2\).
-A ratio of \(r=1\) yielded the most balanced and stable attack performance between models, as shown in Figure \ref{fig:pse-sub3}.

-Finally, we evaluated the number of segmentation points \(M\) with fixed \(d_b=35\), \(d_p=40\), and \(r=1\).
-The optimal value was \(M=2\), which was also used for the other methods in the above experiments, as shown in Figure \ref{fig:pse-sub4}.

-Additionally, we assessed the contributions of the constrained point selection mechanism and single- versus dual-dimension processing.
-The results are reported in Table~\ref{tab:abl}.

-We evaluate four experimental variants: \begin{itemize} \item \textbf{1D-BSS-RP}: random segmentation points with single-dimension stretch and shrink. \item \textbf{1D-BSS}: constrained point selection combined with single-dimension stretch and shrink. \item \textbf{2D-BSS-RP}: random segmentation points with dual-dimension stretch and shrink. \item \textbf{BSS}: constrained point selection with dual-dimensional stretch and shrink (the full pipeline). \end{itemize} The results show that constrained point selection has minimal effect in the single-dimension case (1D-BSS vs. 1D-BSS-RP), but BSS significantly outperforms the 1D variants and 2D-BSS-RP.
-This shows that constrained segmentation and dual-dimension stretch and shrink work synergistically, improving the transferability of adversarial examples.
+\paragraph{Projection Operator.} We then tune the Projection Operator, which is controlled by the virtual focal length \(f_p\) and the maximum tilt angle \(A_{\max}\).
+As shown in \cref{fig:acss-focal-length}, \(f_p=1.5\) achieves the best overall performance and is selected as the default focal length.
+For the tilt angle, \(A_{\max}=30\) performs favorably when the Projection Operator is evaluated alone.
+However, in the final FRO setting, Projection is combined with Local Scaling, and an overly large projection angle may introduce excessive geometric distortion.
+Therefore, we further evaluate the combined setting and select \(A_{\max}=15\) as the default value.